jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 This change point was estimated as: **2020-03-29**

 As a side note, with no hard science attached, my company issued a mandatory work from home policy on March 16th, 13 days before the model's estimated change date.
+This is around the date most companies issued mandatory work from home policies.
 Assuming the incubation period for the virus is up to 14 days as reported, these dates align!
 The model fit along with 95% credible interval bands can be seen in the plot below.
 Also included is the true number of daily cases.

 &nbsp;
 ![](/assets/canada-regression-plot.png)
 &nbsp;

 ### Assessing Convergence